Overview Orka Cluster 3.2

 Related: base image, empty image

 A disk image that represents VM storage.
-Base images are bootable disk images that provide the OS, file system, and storage for your VM configs and VMs.
+Base images are bootable disk images that provide the OS, file system, and storage for the VM configs and VMs.
 Empty images provide added storage or serve as the base image during manual OS installs from ISO.

 ISO(Intel-only) A disk image used exclusively to install macOS on a virtual machine.

-1. Get your IP Plan.
+1. Get the IP Plan.

 • In the Orka3 CLI, run orka3 config set --api-url <ORKA_API_URL>.